yangco-le/yangco-le.github.io/_pages/about.md

 <small>About</small>
 ---

-I am now a second-year master student at [Department of Computer Science and Engineering](https://www.cs.sjtu.edu.cn) from Shanghai Jiao Tong University, supervised by [Prof. Junchi Yan](http://thinklab.sjtu.edu.cn/).
-I achieved the Bachelor degree from SJTU in 2022.
+I am now a first-yeat PhD student majoring in Computer Science at [School of Artificial Intelligence](https://soai.sjtu.edu.cn/) from Shanghai Jiao Tong University, where I am fortunate to be supervised by Prof. Weinan E and Prof. Junchi Yan.
+I achieved the Bachelor degree from  School of Computer Science at SJTU, and transitioned directly from the Master's program of [Department of Computer Science and Engineering](https://www.cs.sjtu.edu.cn/) to the current PhD program.
 My research interests lie in machine learning, especially deep generative models and combinatorial optimization on graphs.

-I serve as the reviewer for top-tier ML conferences (NeurIPS, ICML, ICLR) and journals (Machine Learning).
+I serve as the reviewer for top-tier ML conferences (NeurIPS, ICML, ICLR, etc.) and journals (TPAMI, etc.).

 <small>Academic Performance</small>